colds-ky/dids/README.md

 ## Why cold?

-Traditionally you'd think about social media as a dynamic, shifty place full where interactions and posts fly left and right every minute.
+Traditionally you'd think about social media as a dynamic, shifty place where interactions and posts fly left and right every minute.

 This dynamic nature is what locks you into existing social media providers: they are the power grid in which these bundles of light travel.
 This soup has to be hot for the life to flourish.